Nency-Ravaliya/devops/Day9/README.md

-# Application Deployment with Kubernetes with SSL certificate configuration
+# Application Deployment with Kubernetes and Minikube

 This guide provides a step-by-step walkthrough for deploying a web application using Docker and Minikube.
 It includes setting up SSL certificates, configuring ingress, and performing load testing.